-The Cinque Terre consists of five beautiful hillside towns on the west coast of Italy.
-These towns include: Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.
+The Cinque Terre consists of five beautiful hillside towns (Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso) on the west coast of Italy.
 This area is extremely picturesque and shouldn’t be missed.
 However, it is also a bit expensive.
 There’s only a few hostels and most accommodation and sit down meals are pricey.
-But with the scenery being so breathtaking you will be able to find plenty of nature walks, trails, exploring, and vineyards in the surrounding areas that it is possible to visit on a budget if you stick to the cheap eats and free activities.
+But with such breathtaking scenery, you will be able to find plenty of nature walks, trails, exploring, and vineyards in the surrounding areas that make it possible to visit on a budget if you stick to these free activities and the cheaper food.
 This part of Italy is probably my favorite and during summer time there is no where else I’d rather be!

-- Hostel Prices: Dorm rooms cost between $27-32 USD a night and private rooms from $70 for a single bed.
+- Hostel Prices: Dorm rooms cost between $27-36 USD a night and private rooms from $70 for a single bed, and $120 for a double.
 The region isn’t cheap and there are only a couple of hostels between the five towns.
 If you want to find more hostels, you need to stay in nearby La Spezia.

-- Budget Hotel Prices:Budget hotels start at $80 USD per night for a double room with a private bathroom.
+- Budget Hotel Prices:Budget hotels start at $80 USD per night for a double room with a private bathroom, or $60 in the low season.
 For the most options, stay in Monterosso.

 - Average Cost of Food: Cinque Terre is an expensive place to eat.
 Most restaurant meals cost between $27-40 USD for a meal with drinks.
 Most restaurants open for lunch, close for their siesta, then open again around 7:00 for dinner.
 You can get cheap wine at the store for around $5 USD a bottle.
 In all the towns, you can get cheap pizza and paninis for $4.
 A whole pizza will cost about $12.